GAISSA-UPC/dl-training-energy-estimation/README.md

 ## License
 The software under this project is licensed under the terms of the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for more information.

 The data used in this project is licensed under the terms of the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-See the [LICENSE](data/LICENSE) file for more information.
+See the LICENSE in the `data/LICENSE` file for more information.